cassiocappellari/node-tdd-jest-app/README.md

 ## Coverage Reports

-The coverage reports are automatically created after the tests run and you and see it inside `tests/coverage`.
+The coverage reports are automatically created after the tests run and you can see it inside `tests/coverage`.

 ## 👨‍🚀 Author